OpenLoco/ObjectEditor/README.md

 # OpenLoco Object Editor
-A modern implementation of 'LocoTool' for Lomotion `dat` file parsing and editing
+A modern implementation of 'LocoTool' for Locomotion `dat` file parsing and editing

 # How to use